wildansupernova/Seleksi-2018-Tugas-2/README.md

 5. make database  named ```earthquake``` in mysql
-6. in backend-dashboardgempa type and enter ``` php artisan migrate ```.
+6. in backend-dashboardgempa folder type and enter ``` php artisan migrate ```.
 It will create epicentrums table in "earthquake" database
-7. in backend-dashboardgempa give command ``` php artisan db:seed ```.
+7. in backend-dashboardgempa folder give command ``` php artisan db:seed ```.
 If anything error or computer deadlock happen you can manually add data with epicentrums.sql to import to sql manually to table epicentrums.
 8. To run backend just type and enter ``` php artisan serve ```